laposanti/BTSBM/index.md

 | 🧠 Psychometrics | Stimulus `i` chosen over `j` |
 | 🧪 A/B testing | Variant `i` performs better than `j` |

-Only a binary outcome per pair (“`i` over `j`”) is required — possibly aggregated into counts.
+Only a binary outcome per pair (“i over j”) is required, which can optionally be aggregated into counts (positive integers).

-From now on, we will adopt a sport-related jargon for simplicity, but this framework well adapts to the aforementioned contexts as well.
+For the sake of exposition, we will use a sports-related terminology throughout, though the same framework naturally extends to all the settings listed above — and beyond.
 ---

 ## Required Inputs